achrysaetos/cs50-finance/README.md

 The classic CS50 finance web app for stock portfolio management — but fully adapted for Node.js and MongoDB (originally used Flask and SQL).

-*Don't forget to add your database url to app.js and your api key to goto.js, or set them as environment variables!*
+*Don't forget to add your database url and your api key to `config.js` or set them as environment variables.*

 **To start:** run `DEBUG=cs50-finance:* npm run devstart` and go to http://localhost:3000.